-Section 2a: The House of Representatives consists of a representative from each Pack Time/SSR class and is presided over by the ASB Executive Board.
-It meets once a month during Pack Time/SSR.
+Section 2a: The House of Representatives consists of a representative from each designated third period class, club, sport and activity and is presided over by the ASB Executive Board.
+The House of Representatives will meet approximately once a month.
 The Executive Board can call for more meetings if so required.

-Section 2b: Quorum for the House of Representatives is 2/3 of all representatives from Pack Time/SSR classes.
+Section 2b: Quorum for the House of Representatives is 2/3 of all representatives from each sport, club, activity, and class representatives.
 Leadership representatives do not vote, but must present to the House.